Inference on LATEs with covariates: Saturated instrumental variable estimation

-We show that when $\hat{\beta}^{\text{SIVE}}$ is replaced by its population counterpart $\beta^{\text{SIVE}}$, the estimators are unbiased conditional on the instrument and covariates.
+When $\hat{\beta}^{\text{SIVE}}$ is replaced by its population counterpart $\beta^{\text{SIVE}}$, the estimators are unbiased conditional on the instrument and covariates.
 This removes the main driver of the inconsistency of standard heteroskedasticity robust variance estimators.

-We show below that when using \eqref{eq:unbvar} and \eqref{eq:Vhat} in the test \eqref{eq:test_statistic} leads to a conservative test under weak identification.
+The second part of \eqref{eq:Vhat} corrects for an upward bias in \eqref{eq:V1hat} stemming from the use of the HRK variance estimators instead of the corresponding population quantities.
+In Appendix~\ref{A:bias} we show how to estimate these interactions to form the bias-correction term $\hat{\mathbb{V}}_{2}$.
+This term eliminates the bias if $m_{1,g}\geq 4$ and $m_{0,g}\geq 4$ and partially removes the bias when $m_{1,g}\geq 3$ and $m_{0,g}\geq 3$.

-One issue with the estimators in \eqref{eq:unbvar} is that they require a strengthening of \cref{ass:group_size} to $m_{g}\geq 3$ and $n_{g}-m_{g}\geq 3$ for the inverse of $M_{W,Z}\odot M_{W,Z}$ to exist.
+\begin{remark} The estimators in \eqref{eq:unbvar} require a strengthening of Assumption~\ref{ass:group_size} to $m_{1,g}\geq 3$ and $m_{0,g}\geq 3$ for the inverse of $M_{W,Z}\odot M_{W,Z}$ to exist.
 Instead, we can use the following estimators on the individuals with an instrument status that is only shared with one other individual in the same covariate group:

-These estimators can be shown to generate a positive bias in the variance estimator \eqref{eq:Vhat}.
-Hence, the presence of many small groups will make the inference procedure more conservative.
+These estimators generate a positive bias in the variance estimator \eqref{eq:Vhat} as we show in Supplemental Appendix~\ref{A:addvarest}.
+Hence, the presence of many small groups will make the inference procedure more conservative. \end{remark}

+\begin{remark} The saturated specification allows for the estimation of $\beta^{\emph{SIVE}}$, the variance of its estimator, and the error variances separately for each covariate group.
+It follows that no large matrix operations are needed, even when the number of groups is large.
+For instance, the estimator in \eqref{eq:sivehat} is constructed as follows

+where $T_{(g)}$ and $Y_{(g)}$ are the $n_g$-dimensional vectors with the observations in respectively $T$ and $Y$ corresponding to covariate group $g$, while $A_{(g)}$ represents the $n_g \times n_g$ matrix with the rows and columns in $A$ that correspond to covariate group $g$.
+The variance estimator in \eqref{eq:Vhat} and the error variance estimators in \eqref{eq:unbvar} are also constructed in a groupwise fashion. \end{remark}